Karunabist/learning/README.md

 - It becomes a ground for unification of interdisciplinary mathematical ideas; and the way it achieves this is by taking an abstract vantage point on objects, relationships, states, events, processes, and trajectories of these disciplines.

+- Category theory use to analyze deep learning model, input(source object), label(target object) and model is known as functors.

 - [X] [Categories, objects, and morphisms](https://en.wikipedia.org/wiki/Category_theory#Categories,_objects,_and_morphisms)

 	- [X] [Category (mathematics)](https://en.wikipedia.org/wiki/Category_(mathematics))